Twin Suns: Development and writing

-"Twin Suns" was written and directed by series creator Dave Filoni, with co-executive producer Henry Gilroy serving as co-writer.
-Filoni was heavily involved in the creation of the episode, believing it would have major implications for all characters involved, including Ezra, the show's main protagonist.
-He personally storyboarded every scene beginning with Ezra's arrival on Tatooine, wanting to frame Ezra's quest to find Kenobi as a step along his path to becoming a Jedi, which Filoni believes is "about selflessness and sacrificing to help others".
+"Twin Suns" was written and directed by Star Wars Rebels (2014-2018) creator Dave Filoni, and co-written by series co-executive producer Henry Gilroy.
+Filoni was heavily involved in the creation of the episode on the belief that it would have major implications for all characters involved, including Ezra Bridger, the show's main protagonist.
+He personally storyboarded every scene beginning with Ezra's arrival on Tatooine, wanting to frame Ezra's quest to find Obi-Wan Kenobi as a step along his path to becoming a Jedi, which Filoni believes is "about selflessness and sacrificing to help others".
+The episode's story was worked out as early as August 2015, with its script being ready later that year.
+Design work finished by early 2016; character art from February 2016 was later uploaded to StarWars.com.

-Filoni had also directed the previous Star Wars: The Clone Wars animated series, and felt a responsibility to end Maul's story after bringing back the character in that series.
+Filoni had also directed the previous Cartoon Network animated series Star Wars: The Clone Wars (2008-2014), and felt a responsibility to end Darth Maul's story after bringing back the character in that series.
 The Rebels production team consulted the Lucasfilm Story Group, which did not have any plans for Maul to appear in future Star Wars media.
-Maul's debut in the second season of Rebels was thus intended to be a one-off appearance; his death was to be at the hands of Darth Vader, but the writers felt that the two characters lacked an emotional connection and that Maul's death would overcomplicate an already loaded episode.
-Maul continued to play a minor role in the third season, with Filoni ultimately settling on a meeting between Maul and Kenobi.
+Maul's debut in the second season of Rebels was thus intended to be a one-off appearance; his death was to be at the hands of Darth Vader, but the writers felt that the two characters lacked an emotional connection and that Maul's death would overcomplicate an already loaded episode with Ahsoka Tano's confrontation with Vader.
+Maul continued to play a minor role in the third season, which Filoni decided would culminate in a meeting between Maul and Kenobi.
+Pablo Hidalgo, a member of the Lucasfilm Story Group, said the creative team wanted to end Maul's story in animation to match the medium he was resurrected in.
+Plans for Maul's involvement in the galaxy's criminal underworld, as depicted in the live-action film Solo: A Star Wars Story (2018), were left for the time period between The Clone Wars and Rebels.
+Maul would be later considered to appear in the Disney+ miniseries Obi-Wan Kenobi (2022), but director Deborah Chow chose to not use him as she believed Filoni "did a beautiful job telling that story already".